benchub/flux/docs/limitations.md

 Here goes description of the limits we currently know about:

+# Dropping the flux extension doesn't clean up anything

+It is argueably correct to not clean up log tables, but we should probably at least remove the _flux schema, and possibly the flux metadata tables in each schmea flux was used.

 # Can't change table name while it's being flux'ed

 This is true, to some extent.
 Specifically, if you'd do: